deep-inamdar/Planet_Labs_Technical_Assessment/README.md

    eliminate by merging files based on the time difference between sequential images (reported in img_2_img_time_diff variable).
-This process would need to be repeated while there is atleast one element in the img_2_img_time_diff variable was less than a given time difference threshold (e.g., 1 hour).
+This process would need to be repeated while there is atleast one element in the img_2_img_time_diff variable that was less than a given time difference threshold (e.g., 1 hour).
 2) Image mosaicing occurs before the Top-of-atmosphere coefficents are applied.
    As such the TOA-coefficents from the first image are applied to both mosaiced images.
 Although this may be an issue that could be mitigated by